Alfresco/alfresco-ng2-components/docs/tutorials/preparing-environment.md

 the latest one.
 In ADF 2.0 we renamed the generator packages, so updating is especially recommended from pre-2.0 versions.

-Uninstall previous versions before 2.0 with:
+Uninstall versions before 2.0 with:

 	sudo npm uninstall generator-ng2-alfresco-app

-...and version since 2.0 with:
+...and versions since 2.0 with:

 	sudo npm uninstall generator-alfresco-adf-app